thedavidthomas/ha-mitsubishi-heavy-ac/README.md

     max_temp: 30  # Optional, defaults to 30
 ```

+## Usage

+After installation and configuration, the climate entity will be available in your Home Assistant.
+You can control:

+- **Operation mode**: Off, Auto, Cool, Dry, Fan, Heat
+- **Temperature**: Between min_temp and max_temp (default 17-30°C)
+- **Fan speed**: Auto, Quiet, Low, Medium, Medium High, High, Strong
+- **Swing mode**: Multiple options for both vertical and horizontal airflow direction

 ## Troubleshooting

 - Make sure your Broadlink RM Pro is already set up and working in Home Assistant
 - Ensure the Broadlink device has line-of-sight to the air conditioner
 - Check Home Assistant logs for error messages

+## Credits

+Based on the arduino-heatpumpir library by ToniA: https://github.com/ToniA/arduino-heatpumpir